DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

     model = PythonStaticMethodModel.create_model('numpy', 'max', autobatch=False,
                                                          function_kwargs={'axis': 0})

-The first two arguments define the module and function name, and are followed by further documentation for how the command is executed.
+The first arguments define the module and function name, and are followed by how the command is executed.
-``autobatch=True`` is a special feature of DLHub that automatically runs the function on each member of a list, which we do not use in this example.
+``autobatch=True`` would tell DLHub to run the function on each member of a list.
-``function_kwargs`` defines the default keyword arguments for the function.
+``function_kwargs`` defines the default keyword arguments for the function (in our case, ``axis=0``)
-Here, we define the ``axis`` keyword argument to have a default value of ``0``.
-Note that DLHub will allow this default value to be overridden when running the function later.

 The next step is to define the arguments to the function::